Poikilos/EnlivenMinetest/README.md

     echo "refresh_map_enable:False" > ~/minetest/util/chunkymap-signals.txt
 	sleep 15s
 	echo "loop_enable:False" > ~/minetest/util/chunkymap-signals.txt
+	* list of signals:
+		loop_enable:True
+		loop_enable:False
+		refresh_players_enable:True
+		refresh_players_enable:False
+		refresh_map_enable:True
+		refresh_map_enable:False
+		#rerenders chunks that were rendered in this run:
+		recheck_rendered:True
+		#where 1 is number of seconds:
+		refresh_map_seconds:1
+		#where 1 is number of seconds:
+		refresh_players_seconds:1

 * Has static html version of map (echo_chunkymap_table() php function) -- see example.php
 	* Zoom in and out
 	* optionally echo name of world that was detected by the scheduled py file